On high-dimensional sign tests: Proofs of Theorems 2.1 and 2.3

+{\sc Proof of Theorem~\ref{maintheorem}}.
 To prove this result (and the corresponding results in the next two sections), we adopt an approach that exploits the martingale difference structure of some process.
-In that framework, the key result we will use is Theorem~35.12 from~\cite{Bil1995}.
+In that framework, the key result we will use is Theorem~35.12 from Billingsley \cite {Bil1995}.
 Since this result plays a crucial role in the paper, we state it here, in a form that is suitable for our purposes.